Driving trends: How have consumers changed their commuting and transportation habits during COVID?

-What are drivers’ own perspectives on and feelings about how their commuting and transportation habits habits have recently changed?
+What are drivers’ own perspectives on and feelings about how their commuting and transportation habits have recently changed?

 Life is returning to normal … or is it?
 By March 2021, total miles driven countrywide had gone back to pre-pandemic numbers, but that doesn’t tell the whole story.